Last Updated on July 21, 2021 by Mark Ferguson

 How to use direct mail to find motivated sellers

-The first step in creating a direct mailing campaign is coming up with a list to send mail too.
-I use List Source to come up with absentee owners in my area.
-I also use a company that gives me a list of inherited properties.
+The first step in creating a direct mailing campaign is coming up with a list to send mail to.
+You can use companies like List Source or there are companies that create custom lists for inherited properties.
+I am lazy and have the company that makes my mailers for me pull the lists as well.
 We send different postcards out to each list and update the lists a few times a year.

 Once you have your lists you have to send out letters or postcards to the list.
-I have seen many varying opinions on whether postcards or letters is better and it seems to come down to testing.
-Everyone is in a different market and everyone’ s list consists of different owners.
+I have seen many varying opinions on whether postcards or letters are better and it seems to come down to testing.
+Everyone is in a different market and everyone’s list consists of different owners.
 With some owners, a postcard works better and with other owners, a letter may work better.
 Try out different letters and postcards and see which one gets you the most motivated sellers calling.
-Usually, you want to say something about buying houses for cash, with no commissions, repairs needed and fast.
+Usually, you want to say something about buying houses for cash, with no commissions, repairs needed, and you can buy fast.

 It is a lot of work to set up a direct mail campaign and it takes a lot of persistence.
 This is why most investors will not do it or see a campaign through.
-There is a company that will find a list, create letters or postcards for you and even mail them.
+There is a company that will find a list, create letters or postcards for you, and even mails them.